 Today I’m sharing a new favourite cheesecake recipe.
-You might have already guessed by now that I have a deep love for cheesecake?
+You might have already guessed by now that I really love cheesecake?
 For dessert ideas my blog is majority cheesecake recipes, but there is always room for more.

 So when I don’t have much time on hand to cook or don’t feel like baking I always stick to my trusty no-bake recipes.
 No-bake cheesecake is always at the top of my list and seeing as Snickers are one of my favourite chocolate bars I thought I would experiment by adding them to my next cheesecake.
 I mean what’s not to like about chewy caramel, nougat and peanuts all encased in chocolate?

 This scrumptious dessert starts with a buttery chocolate sandwich biscuit base.
 Once you’ve crushed the biscuits/cookies to a fine crumb, you’ll mix with melted butter until the crumbs are moistened.
 Press this mixture into a springform cheesecake tin until it’s nice and compact, then pop that into the fridge and leave it be whilst you get on with preparing the next layer of the cheesecake.